 1) circumstances constituting an imminent or clear and present danger amounting to a more than normal or usual peril, 2) knowledge or awareness of the imminent danger on the part of the tortfeasor, and 3) an act or omission that evinces a conscious disregard of the consequences.
 Kline v.
 Rubio, 652 So.
 2d 964, 965-66 (Fla.
 3d DCA 1995).

 Under certain circumstances, an employee may pursue these common law remedies after receiving workers’ compensation benefits.
 At least one case, Vellejos v.
 Lan Cargo SA, appears to have allowed the pursuit after the workers’ compensation case was settled and a broad release was signed.
 (Vellejos, the injured worker, sued a subcontractor alleging gross negligence.
-The appellate court said he had the right to do so, but upheld the trial court’s summary judgment dismissal on the basis that, as a matter of law, no reasonable jury to conclude that the facts constituted gross negligence.
+The appellate court said he had the right to do so, but upheld the trial court’s summary judgment dismissal on the basis that, as a matter of law, no reasonable jury could conclude that the facts constituted gross negligence.
 The opinion is confusing and has not been cited as authority by any other appellate courts.)

 A person injured while working has the right to elect between two different remedies — workers’ compensation and common law — for compensation.
 “However … the point upon which a worker’s action with regard to a compensation claim constitutes an election of the workers’ compensation remedy to the exclusion of a civil action is not entirely clear.”
 Jones v.
 Martin Electronics, Inc., 932 So.
 2d 1100, 1105 (Fla.
 2006).
 Florida courts have clearly stated that the “[m]ere acceptance of some compensation benefits . . . is not enough to constitute an election” of remedies.
 Velez v.
 Oxford Dev.
 Co., 457 So.2d 1388, 1390 (Fla.
 3d DCA 1984) (quoting Whitney-Fidalgo Seafoods, Inc. v.
 Beukers, 554 P.2d 250, 254 (Alaska 1976)); see also Wheeled Coach Indus., Inc. v.
 Annulis, 852 So.2d 430, 432 (Fla.
 5th DCA 2003); Hernandez v.
 United Contractors Corp., 766 So.2d 1249, 1252 (Fla.
 3d DCA 2000); Lowry v.
 Logan, 650 So.2d 653, 657 (Fla.
 1st DCA 1995); Wishart v.
 Laidlaw Tree Serv., Inc., 573 So.2d 183, 184 (Fla.
 2d DCA 1991).